OWASP/wstg/document/0-Foreword/README.md

 Thank you to all the past and future contributors to this guide, your work will help to make applications worldwide more secure.

 --Eoin Keary, OWASP Board Member, April 19, 2013

+Open Web Application Security Project and OWASP are registered trademarks of the OWASP Foundation, Inc.